 This site is where I merge my love of Web programming with my love of Lutheran history and theology.
 It's a collection of various Web resources I've created for myself as I've studied Lutheranism that others who are interested in Lutheranism may also find useful.
-(The graphic at left depicts the tower of Castle Church in Wittenberg, Germany, the church where Martin Luther posted his "Ninety Five Theses" on October 31, 1517, an event that is commonly considered to be the begining of the German Reformation.)
+(The picture used here is of the tower of the Castle Church in Wittenberg, Germany, the church where Martin Luther posted his "Ninety Five Theses" on October 31, 1517, an event that's now considered to have started the German Reformation.)

 This is the earliest site of mine that's still on the Web.
 It's more than a little dated, but I keep it around for sentimental reasons.
-I created its first version in 2001 after a visit to North Dakota to visit the farm on which my father had been raised, which was about five miles from the farm on which his father had been raised, pictured at right, which my great-grandfather built about twenty years after he had immigrated here from Germany as a young man.
+I created its first version in 2001 after a visit to North Dakota to visit the farm on which my father had been raised, which was about five miles from the farm on which his father had been raised, pictured here, which my great-grandfather built about twenty years after he had immigrated here from Germany as a young man.
 We'd visited my father's home in North Dakota every year when I was young and that annual summer vacation was always the highlight of the year, but 2001 was the first time I'd returned in twenty-three years.